Need to know: myths and facts about Newcastle

-With glorious beaches, a thriving arts scene and the Hunter Valley wine region on its doorstep, there are many reasons to visit the scenic harbour city that's full of surprises.
+With glorious beaches, a thriving arts scene and the Hunter Valley wine region on its doorstep, this scenic harbour city is full of surprises.

 - March 2020